rmruiz/openrowingmonitor/docs/rower_settings.md

 * the flywheel has a decelerating trend throughout the flank.

 So setting the value for *maximumTimeBetweenImpulses* too high might block this behaviour as there aren't enough measurements to fill the flank.
 Although most air-based rowers have a spin down time of around 2 minutes, water rowers typically stop quite fast (think seconds).
 Therefore, especially the stop behaviour of water rowers requires a bit more attention.
 Again looking at the behaviour of the curve and the raw data might help here: looking how many residual samples follow after *maximumTimeBetweenImpulses* is exceeded (there should be more than *flankLength*) and how much time it spans since the last drive (exceeding *maximumStrokeTimeBeforePause*) is critical here.

+Please note that there is a watchdog on the presence of new *currentDt* messages during an active rowing session: when the last recieved value is *maximumStrokeTimeBeforePause* ago, it will force a hard stop of the session.
+This watchdog will not be triggered during normal rowing sessions, but might be needed for specific magnetic resistance based machines as they tend to stop extremely fast, cutting the engine off new *currentDt* values (i.e. before the normal *maximumStrokeTimeBeforePause* expires while respecting the above conditions).

 ### Review smoothing